root-cause/v-cargens/README.md

 ## Notes

+- Big credits to the [CodeWalker](https://github.com/dexyfex/CodeWalker) project & contributors, without them this wouldn't be possible.

 - Even though there are 9000+ coordinates available, it doesn't mean you should spawn vehicles on all coordinates.
 Personally, using 20-30% of the locations is more than enough.

 - ZoneVehicles version didn't had any checks while generating, so car generators at land (like a car park) might have a boat as one of the vehicle models.
 This might change in the future but no promises.